-However, many companies are unaware of how quick and easy cloud hosting Microsoft Access is, so I wanted to produce a couple of articles on the subject for both businesses wanting to run an Access database online; and also for commercial software developers building in Access who want to give their customers a low cost cloud based online database option without any investment or re-coding, this article is available here.
+However, many companies are unaware of how quick and easy cloud hosting Microsoft Access is, so I wanted to produce a couple of articles on the subject for both businesses wanting to run an Access database online; and also for commercial software developers building in Access who want to give their customers a low cost cloud based online database option without any investment or re-coding.

 In this article I’m going to concentrate on Access database cloud hosting using Microsoft remote desktop services (also known as Hosted Applications, Remote Applications, RemoteApps, WebApps or hosted terminal services).
 While there are other methods for example using hosted SharePoint in Office 365 I’ve not heard good reports about these.